PDI-DGS-Protolab/DistributedLoggingSystems/Flume/test4-code/README.md

   # (...)

   # Alice2 is declared with a sink with type 'logger'
+  # (...)
 ```

 Our idea is very simple:

-1. Alice log events and sends them to her first sink, Bob
+1. Alice logs events and sends them to her first sink, Bob
-2. If not possible, Alice use the secondary sink, Alice2
+2. If not possible, Alice uses the secondary sink, Alice2
 3. Alice2, launched on the same machine that Alice, receives data and displays
    every message on the console